It Is Almost Never A Good Idea To Lease Your Car

 If you don’t intimately understand these terms — and you can be sure your car dealer does — then you’re at a disadvantage in your car leasing negotiation.
 I won’t define them here, as my point is not to educate you in how to understand a car lease but instead, to steer you away.

 My favorite term is the money factor, which is a complicated way of expressing the implied interest rate in your lease (yes, you are borrowing money).
 To convert the money factor into your interest rate, you need to multiply it by 2,400.
-Sounds like Babylonian mathematics?
+Does it sound like Babylonian mathematics?
 It does to me.

 When you lease a car, you are almost certainly unaware of the implied borrowing cost and without knowing this interest rate, you can’t compare the lease terms to a loan.
 Why is it not simply called the interest rate and presented to you in an understandable fashion?
 The question answers itself.